OfficeDev/office-js-docs-pr/docs/publish/publish.md

 The admin center also includes a pre-deployment validation checking service.

 Future investments in add-in deployment scenarios will focus on the Office 365 admin center.
-We recommend that you use the admin center to deploy add-ins to your organization, if your organization meets the criteria.
+We recommend that you use the admin center to deploy add-ins to your organization, if your organization meets the prerequisites.

-### Criteria for admin center deployment
+### Prerequisites for admin center deployment

 You can deploy add-ins via the admin center if your organization meets the following criteria: